Diagrams can be used to easily include pictures in your \(\LaTeX\)

 backend you are using will be added automatically.
 The module must

-contain a definition of a diagram named dia
+contain a definition of a diagram named dia, which will be

 rendered.
 It may also contain any other arbitrary helper definitions.